-The “Angel of the Battlefield,” Clarissa “Clara” Barton was born Christmas Day, 1821 in North Oxford, Massachusetts to Captain Stephen and Sarah (Stone) Barton.
+The “Angel of the Battlefield,” Clarissa “Clara” Barton was born in 1821 in North Oxford, Massachusetts.
 Her nursing career began at the tender age of 11 when the shy, but studious, child nursed her older brother, David, through a serious illness.
 She opened her own “free” school at 25 after pursuing a liberal studies education focusing on writing and languages in New York.
-She worked in the U.S. Government Patent Office for a time before aiding soldiers at the forefront of the Civil War.
+She worked in the U.S. Government Patent Office before aiding soldiers at the forefront of the Civil War.
 She refused any salary for her untiring work, rallying supplies and care for the soldiers instead.
-She became Union nurse superintendent in 1864 and worked on 16 battlefields, on the front lines.
-After the war, she searched for missing servicemen and became the President of the American National Red Cross, establishing both wartime and peacetime work.
-Without ever attending any nursing programs, she received the Iron Cross, the Cross of Imperial Russia and the International Red Cross Medal.
-She lived by two mandates: be not concerned for what you cannot help and to be controlled under pressure.
+She became Union nurse superintendent in 1864 and worked on the frontlines of 16 battlefields.
+After the war, she searched for missing servicemen and founded the American National Red Cross, establishing both wartime and peacetime work.
+Without ever attending any nursing program, she received the Iron Cross, the Cross of Imperial Russia, and the International Red Cross Medal.
+She lived by two mandates: to not be concerned with things outside of one's control and to be controlled under pressure.
 She retired to Glen Echo, Maryland, and died in 1912.

 Mary Eliza Mahoney

-After 15 years of working at the New England Hospital for Women and Children in Roxbury, Massachusetts, as a cook, laundress, janitor and nurses’ aid, Mary Eliza Mahoney decided to further her unofficial “nursing occupation in 1878.
-She entered the New England Hospital for Women and Children’s RN program and graduated in August 1879, only one of four women making it through the rigorous program and the first black woman to earn professional licensure.
+After 15 years of working at the New England Hospital for Women and Children in Roxbury, Massachusetts as a cook, laundress, janitor and nurses’ aid, Mary Eliza Mahoney decided to earn a nursing education.
+She entered into the RN program at the New England Hospital for Women and Children and graduated in August 1879.
+She was one of four women to graduate, and the first black woman to earn professional nursing licensure.
 She opened the door for African-American nurses after cofounding the National Association of Colored Graduate Nurses in 1908.
-Although she received no special recognition for her many accomplishments during her lifetime, she has been honored many times since her death in 1926 from breast cancer, including being inducted to the American Nurses Association Hall of Fame in 1976, a half century after she died.
+Although she received no special recognition for her many accomplishments during her lifetime, she has been honored many times since her death in 1926 from breast cancer, including being inducted to the American Nurses Association Hall of Fame in 1976.

-Considered both an angry rabble-rouser and women’s rights activist, the controversial Margaret Sanger fought her entire adult life to legalize birth control after believing that her mother died “from having too many children.”
-The elder Sanger died from tuberculosis.
-Bitter after nursing many immigrants who experienced “back-alley” botched abortions, she became even more adamant about limiting how many children a woman should have to the point of writing a pamphlet called, “Family Limitation.”
-Sanger, born Margaret Louise Higgins, in 1879, wrote about sex education and women’s health before being federally indicted on federal postal obscenity laws prompting her to flee to Europe until 1915.
+Margaret Sanger, known for her women's rights activism, fought her entire adult life to legalize birth control after believing that her mother died “from having too many children.”
+Bitter after nursing many immigrants who had experienced “back-alley” botched abortions, she became even more adamant about limiting how many children women had to the point of writing a pamphlet called “Family Limitation.”
+Sanger, born Margaret Louise Higgins in 1879, wrote about sex education and women’s health before being federally indicted on federal postal obscenity laws, prompting her to flee to Europe until 1915.
 She founded the International Planned Parenthood Federation in 1952, serving as its president for seven years.
 Sanger, who had three children, died in 1966, living to see the U.S. Supreme Court legalize birth control for married couples a few months before her death.

 Hazel W. Johnson-Brown